zalando-stups/planb-tokeninfo/README.rst

 * Download public keys (`set of JWKs`_) from OpenID provider
 * Verify signed JWT tokens using the right public key (identified by "kid" `JOSE header`_)
+* Proxy to upstream tokeninfo for non-JWT tokens and cache the response

 Planned features: